S A M P L E

 preliminary design for improvements to the ??????????

-a) Confer via telephone with the Sponsor, the Nebraska Department of Aeronautics (NDA) and the Federal Aviation Administration (FAA) in accordance with FAA Guide No. 910-Predesign Conference.
+a) Confer via telephone with the Sponsor, the Nebraska DOT / Division of Aeronautics (Aeronautics) and the Federal Aviation Administration (FAA) in accordance with FAA Guide No. 910-Predesign Conference.
 The consultant shall prepare a summary of the conference that highlights critical project issues.

 b) Prepare and perform the necessary field surveys for design purposes.
 The field survey shall meet the accuracies of FAA AIP Guide 405, Standards for Aeronautical Surveys.